thumb2086/Medication_reminder/README.md

 ## Recent Updates

+*   **0080:** Fixed a critical bug caused by title centering and restored the original title position.
+    *   **Problem Analysis**: It was found that in version `0078`, `supportActionBar?.setDisplayShowTitleEnabled(false)` was added to center the title, but this unexpectedly caused `SettingsFragment` and `WiFiConfigFragment` to not display correctly.
+    *   **Emergency Fix**: Reverted the related changes in `MainActivity.kt` and `activity_main.xml` to restore normal page display.
+    *   **UI Fix**: Modified the `updateUiForFragment` function in `MainActivity.kt` to ensure the back button only appears when navigating to a deeper page, resolving the issue of the back button appearing on the main screen.
+*   **0079:** Cleaned up multiple warnings in `MainActivity.kt`, including unused `import`s and unused function parameters.
+*   **0078:** Fixed the issue of the toolbar title not being centered.
+    *   **Strategy Adjustment**: Removed the `app:title` attribute from `MaterialToolbar` and instead added a `TextView` within `MaterialToolbar` with `android:layout_gravity` set to `center` to achieve title centering.
+    *   **Code Cleanup**: Added `supportActionBar?.setDisplayShowTitleEnabled(false)` in `MainActivity.kt` to hide the default title and avoid overlap with the custom title.
+*   **0077:** Fixed the issue of the back button color being incorrect on the settings page.
+    *   In the `Widget.App.Toolbar` style in `themes.xml`, added the `colorControlNormal` attribute and set it to `?attr/colorOnPrimary` to ensure the back button's color is consistent with other icons and text on the toolbar.
+*   **0076:** Thoroughly resolved the issue of incorrect text and icon colors in the toolbar under character themes.
+    *   **Strategy Adjustment**: Abandoned the complex approach of dynamically setting status bar colors in `MainActivity.kt` and instead applied a separate theme named `Widget.App.Toolbar` directly to `MaterialToolbar` in `activity_main.xml`.
+    *   **Theme Fix**: Defined the `Widget.App.Toolbar` style in `themes.xml` and set its `titleTextColor` and `actionMenuTextColor` to `?attr/colorOnPrimary`, allowing it to correctly inherit the `colorOnPrimary` defined in the character themes (black for light themes, white for dark themes), ensuring that text and icons on the toolbar are clearly visible in all situations.
+*   **0075:** Re-fixed the issue of incorrect text and icon colors in the toolbar, ensuring they are clearly visible in all themes.
+    *   **Light Theme**: Explicitly set `android:titleTextColor` and `android:actionMenuTextColor` to black for all character themes in `values/themes.xml` to completely resolve the issue of incorrect text color on a light background.
+    *   **Dark Theme**: Also explicitly set `android:titleTextColor` and `android:actionMenuTextColor` to white for all character themes in `values-night/themes.xml` to ensure good contrast in dark mode.
+*   **0074:** Fixed the issue of incorrect text and icon colors on the toolbar and status bar in light themes (e.g., character themes), and corrected the calendar text color in dark mode.
+    *   **Light Theme**: Explicitly set `colorOnPrimary` to black for all character themes in `themes.xml` to ensure toolbar text is clearly visible on a light background.
+    *   **Dark Theme**: Modified `fragment_history.xml` to change the calendar's text color to `?android:attr/textColorPrimary`, allowing it to adjust automatically with the theme.
+    *   **Status Bar Icons**: Added logic to `MainActivity.kt` to dynamically determine the theme color's brightness and use `WindowInsetsControllerCompat` to set the status bar icon colors, ensuring good contrast in any theme.
 *   **0073:** Completely refactored the app's color architecture and modernized the UI to improve readability and ease of use for elderly users.
     *   **Color Refactoring**: Centralized all color definitions in `values/colors.xml` and created separate color sets for light and dark modes.
 Also added a "Cinnamoroll" character theme and ensured all character themes display correctly in different modes.
     *   **Improved Readability**: Comprehensively adjusted text colors to ensure sufficient contrast against any background.
 Additionally, enlarged the text within the app to make content easier to read.